The hardest part of any beautification project done with paint is waiting for the paint to dry!.

 - If the temperature of the air is below 60 degrees then the paint will dry slower.
 As the temperature drops lower the drying time of the paint begins to take longer.

 - If the temperature is below freezing it is best if you do not paint.
-Your paint is not going to dry properly, and there is a good chance that it will not adhere to the surface properly.
+Your paint is not going to dry properly and there is a good chance that it will not adhere to the surface properly.

-The Ventilation of the Area
+The Ventilation Of The Area

 - If you are painting indoors and do not have adequate ventilation then the paint you apply will take longer to dry.
 You must have good ventilation when you are painting.